Estates & Trust Litigation

 While a trustee holds legal title to property, the trustee is subject to several fiduciary duties, including loyalty and impartiality; prudent, safe and productive investment of trust assets; and avoiding self-dealing and conflicts of interests.
 The executor or administrator of an estate has fiduciary duties as well, as do other professionals who may be involved in probate or trust or estate administration.
 These professionals may include insurance agents, real estate brokers, and attorneys.
 Property managers must also take care to manage the property in a way that avoids liability for a slip and fall or other personal injuryclaim.
 Disputes over the management of the estate or an estate accounting most frequently arise when the personal representative of the estate is also an heir or beneficiary.

 Experienced Legal Representation in the Resolution of Will & Trust Disputes

 Brault Graham represents personal representatives of an estate, heirs and beneficiaries, trustees, conservators and guardians in the full range of estate and trust litigation.
-Contact our office at 301-424-1060 for assistance in Washington, Baltimore and surrounding areas.
+For assistance in those areas please contact our office at 301-424-1060.